lwjohnst86/nefa-code/doc/manuscript.md

 we selected differed between insulin sensitivity and beta-cell function models.
 For insulin sensitivity, we adjusted for time, sex, ethnicity, baseline age, WC, ALT, MET, alcohol intake, and family history of diabetes (M6).
-For beta-cell function, the last few models (M5-M8) were comparable in performance, so we report results from the simplest model (M8), adjusting for time, sex, ethnicity, baseline age, WC, ALT, and family history of diabetes.
+For beta-cell function, the last four models (M5-M8) were comparable in performance, therefore we report results from the simplest model (M8), adjusting for time, sex, ethnicity, baseline age, WC, ALT, and family history of diabetes.
 After scaling, log-transforming, and exponentiating the GEE estimates, the GEE results are interpreted as an expected percent difference in the outcome variable for every SD increase in the predictor variable given the covariates are held constant.
-While we a priori decided to test for and report on the time by predictor interaction results, we also assessed the overall fit of models that included a time interaction, which ultimately did not improve the overall fit of our models in terms of QIC (M6.1 and M8.1 as seen
+While we decided *a priori* to test for and report on the time by predictor interaction results, we also assessed the overall fit of models that included a time interaction, which ultimately did not improve the overall fit of our models in terms of QIC (M6.1 and M8.1 as seen